jpbruinsslot/dot/README.md

 ## Additional machines
 So you've started tracking your files on one machine but now you want to use your archive on another machine.
-Clone your repository on the additional machine and use the `dot up` command to start synchronizing your files on the new machine.
+Clone your repository on the additional machine and use the `dot sync` command to start synchronizing your files on the new machine.